Shekhar969/AttendanceSNSC/README.md

 # AttendanceSNSC

-Just a simple attendance app from upcomming devs <3
+A simple attendance app allows users to mark attendance, track records, and generate reports.
+It typically includes features like user authentication, a dashboard to view attendance logs, and export options.

 ## Getting Started